Kim Currie Mason, Pharm.D.

 Dr. Mason received her Doctor of Pharmacy degree from the University of Mississippi and completed a Pharmacy Practice Residency followed by a Critical Care/Nutrition Residency at UT Medical Center where she served as the organization’s first Chief Pharmacy Resident.
 After joining the staff at UT Medical Center, she served as the Drug Information Specialist and later became the first Medication Safety Specialist at UT Medical Center, managing the new Medication Safety Office now responsible for coordinating adverse drug event reporting, pharmacy performance improvement, and medication standards compliance.

-As part of her interest in assuring overall patient safety, Dr. Mason has served for many years on The University of Tennessee Graduate School of Medicine’s Institutional Review Board and became Chair of the IRB in June 2009.
-In 2014, she was asked to serve as Administrator for UTMC’s newly formed Office of Clinical Trials, partnering with sponsors all over the world to participate in cutting edge research.
-She is an active member of the American Society of Health-System Pharmacists, American College of Clinical Pharmacy, Tennessee Society of Health System Pharmacists, and was invited to serve on the Premier, Inc. National Pharmacy Committee.
+As part of her interest in assuring overall patient safety, Dr. Mason has served for many years on The University of Tennessee Graduate School of Medicine’s Institutional Review Board (IRB) and became Chair of the IRB in June 2009.
+She was later asked to serve as Administrator for UTMC’s newly formed Office of Clinical Trials, partnering with sponsors all over the world to participate in cutting edge research.
+She is an active member of the American Society of Health-System Pharmacists, American College of Clinical Pharmacy and has served on advisory boards for wholesalers and group purchasing organizations, such as Premier’s Academic Innovators Committee.
+She is currently serving a one-year term as President of the Tennessee Society of Health-System Pharmacists.
 Dr. Mason and her husband reside in North Knoxville with their five children and enjoy leading contemporary music at their local church.

 Amy B. Flatt, Pharm.D.